chainguard-dev/edu/content/open-source/sigstore/policy-controller/disallowing-unsafe-sysctls-with-policy-controller.md

 clusterimagepolicy.policy.sigstore.dev/unsafe-sysctls-mask-cue
 ```

-Next you will test the policy with a failing pod spec.
+Next, you will test the policy with a failing pod spec.
 Once you have confirmed that the admission controller is rejecting pods using unsafe sysctls, you'll create a pod with a safe parameter and admit it into your cluster.

 ## Step 3 — Testing the `ClusterImagePolicy`